-Autry Raymond Erickson - Born January 25, 1938 in Lethbridge, Alberta – Died August 21, 2010 in Moreno Valley, California was a professional ice Hockey defenceman.
+Autry Raymond Erickson - Born January 25, 1938 in Lethbridge, Alberta – Died August 21, 2010 in Moreno Valley, California was a Canadian ice Hockey defenceman and coach.

-Erickson split his four-year junior career evenly between the Lethbridge Native Sons and the Prince Albert Mintos of the WCJHL between 1954 and 1958.
+Erickson split his four-year junior career evenly between the Lethbridge Native Sons of the Western Canada Junior Hockey League / WCJHL 1954 to 1956 and the and the Prince Albert Mintos of the Saskatchewan Junior Hockey League / SJHL.
 During that time, and especially in Prince Albert, the lanky blueliner established himself as a robust defender who had a touch for head-manning the puck.

-Erickson stayed on to coach the Roadrunners for two seasons and then returned to the NHL as an assistant GM with the New York Islanders.
+Erickson then returned to the NHL as an assistant GM with the New York Islanders.
 After two years in the front office he co-coached the team with Earl Ingarfield for a short time before leaving Hockey for good.